Python Modulo Operator

 ZeroDivisionError: integer division or modulo by zero

-You can see, using zero in left side produce 0 result without any error.
+You can see that using zero on the left side produces 0 result without any error.
 However, using zero on the right side raised an error.

 Author - Atiq Zia